whenafirestartstoburn/docker-nginx-pagespeed/README.md

 NGINX_INCLUDE_PATH=/app/config/nginx/*.conf

 ### Include default server definition with health check: on|off (default: on)
-### Nginx will not be able to start without default server configured with /healthcheck
 NGINX_DEFAULT_SERVER=on

 ### Include extra common fastcgi PHP GeoIP variables: on|off (default: on)